Introduction

 Systemic interventions are interventions that target the entire system, rather than just the individual.
 The goal of systemic interventions is to change the way the system functions, to improve the overall functioning of the system (Shafiq, 2021).
 While many missed opportunities for systemic interventions throughout the novel exist, three stand out.
 The first missed opportunity occurs when Bone is taken out of school to help care for her younger siblings, which is a critical time in her development, and being pulled out of school hurts her future.
 If there had been a program to help families in poverty, Bone would have been able to stay in school and get the education she needed.

 The second missed opportunity occurs when Bone’s stepfather, Daddy Glen, begins to abuse her sexually.
 If there had been a program in place to help victims of sexual abuse, Bone would have been able to get the help she needed and might have been able to prevent the abuse from occurring.
 The third missed opportunity arises when Bone becomes pregnant due to sexual abuse.
-If there had been a program to help victims of sexual abuse, Bone would have been able to get the help she needed and might have been able to prevent the pregnancy.
+Bone might have been able to avoid the pregnancy and receive the assistance she required if there had been a program for victims of sexual abuse.

 Bone’s life is problematic from the start; her mother dies during childbirth, her father is largely absent, and she is raised by her emotionally abusive and alcoholic stepmother.
 Bone is constantly teased and bullied by her peers because she is illegitimate.
 As she gets older, Bone becomes increasingly aware of the sexual abuse her stepmother inflicts upon her and eventually runs away from home (Meek, 2022).
 While no one intervention could have completely changed the course of Bone’s life, several things could have helped her and her family.
 For example, if her father had been more present and involved in her life, she may have had a different opinion of men and may not have been as easily manipulated by her stepmother.
 Additionally, if her stepmother had received mental health treatment for her alcoholism and abuse, Bone may have had a safer and more loving home environment.
 Finally, if Bone had been connected with a supportive adult outside her family, she may have had someone to turn to during her darkest moments.